 It causes a strain on the heart and will eventually cause failure.

-147. What is the Respiratory Therapist’s job when assisting the physician with the insertion of a pulmonary artery catheter?
+145. What is the respiratory therapist’s job when assisting the physician with inserting a pulmonary artery catheter?

-Set up the bag, zero, check the ports, inflate the balloon, and deflate the balloon.
+Set up the bag, check the ports, inflate the balloon, and deflate the balloon.

-148. The central venous pressure measures what 3 things?
+146. The central venous pressure measures what three things?

 Intravascular volume, venous return, and right ventricle preload.